Build local support for warm homes

 Partners join the United for Warm Homes Campaign in Leicester © J Nandha

-Get in touch to find out more about what they do, tell them about your group and explain the United for Warm Homes campaign.
+Get in touch to find out more about what they do, tell them about your group and explain what you're hoping to achieve locally.
 If they’re interested, invite them to campaign with you for warm homes.
 Make sure this is an equal partnership by involving them in your campaign planning and supporting their work too.

 Campaign tactics to build local support